$140,416Average Value$122Average Price per Sq Ft5Homes For Sale

 Community-centered Gowanda is between two counties

 Gowanda is set 41 miles from Buffalo and between the counties of Erie and Cattaraugus.
 The Cattaraugus Creek that divides the counties is the area's lifeblood, drawing residents for its scenic views and fishing opportunities.
 “One of the main reasons people move here is because of the creek, where two counties come together,” says Mathias Arbeiter, who lives in the area and is a real estate agent with Danahy Real Estate.
 “There’s fishing in the creek; it’s a beautiful creek.
-And the Hollywood theater down here -- they put on a lot of stuff for the town.
+And the Hollywood theater down here—they put on a lot of stuff for the town.
 There's a lot of community events here.”
 Arbeiter says his agency is often involved in the area's events

-Gowanda’s Main Street is lined with brick buildings housing locally owned businesses that are heavily involved in the community, contributing to the village's numerous events throughout the year.
+Gowanda’s Main Street is lined with brick buildings housing locally owned businesses that are heavily involved in the community and contribute to the village's numerous events throughout the year.
 “People paint murals all around town, and they're really beautiful,” says Arbeiter.

 Celebrating holidays at community events

+Gowanda’s Historic Hollywood Theater was built in 1884 and was damaged by a fire in 1926.
+The theater is being restored and has a new projection system and speakers.
+It hosts live performances throughout the year, such as musicals, bands and silent films.
 “We do Christmas in Gowanda, which is a big thing we do down here,” says Arbeiter.
 “There’s a big parade, and we do the tree lighting in Chang-Hu Park.”
 The town has a holiday celebration lasting most of December, with a Christmas decorating competition for homes and businesses, a parade with homemade floats and a tree lighting.
 The New York & Lake Erie Railroad offers holiday events such as a Santa Express Train Ride and a Valentine's Day wine train with tastings from Merritt Winery.
 Murder Mystery train rides run throughout the year.
-Gowanda’s farmers market sells locally grown fruits and vegetables every Thursday from July through October in the parking lot at 53 W. Main Street.
+Gowanda’s farmers market sells locally grown fruits and vegetables every Thursday from July through September in the parking lot at 53 W. Main Street.

 Homes with yards on sidewalk-lined streets